astroidmail/astroidmail.github.io/Customizing-key-bindings.md

 ```

 this example will overwrite the default keybinding `f` which forwards a message `inlined` or `attached` depending on the configuration option `mail.forward.disposition`.
 In this particular example the configuration option no longer has any effect, and you choose whether to inline or attach a message depending on the keybinding.

+Read on to find out how to run custom scripts on keypress and integrate them with Astroid: [[User defined keyboard hooks]].